 The world is dotted with the ruins of ancient civilizations, from the devastation of Pompeii and Mesopotamian relics to the lost temples of Southeast Asia.
 The US is, comparatively, a baby.
 But this baby can boom and bust with the best of ‘em.
 Many of our ghost towns, now crumbling to time, were thriving a century ago.
 Our crumbling factories were paragons of the recent industrial age.
-Mexico has ancient Mayan ruins.
-Here, we’ve got the shells of former Blockbuster Videos.
+Hell, we’ve even got the shells of former Blockbuster Videos.

 Not to be confused with the Dinosaur World chain of theme parks or Alabama's creationist-themed Dinosaur Adventure Land, this abandoned park comes with some serious pedigree: the dinosaurs here were designed by the same sculptor who made the thunder lizards at South Dakota’s famous Wall Drug.
 They still stand at the site of what was once the world’s largest dinosaur park, which has been closed since 2005.
-With the gift shop charred by arson, the dinosaurs now rule an overgrown field along with a decapitated caveman and a 40-foot statue of King Kong, which was erected when the park was rebranded Land of Kong in the ‘70s.
-Today, Kong lays toppled and covered by graffiti.
-This is truly where dinosaurs rule the Earth.
+With the gift shop charred by arson, the dinosaurs now rule an overgrown field along with a decapitated caveman and a 40-foot statue of King Kong, which was erected when the park was rebranded Land of Kong in the ‘70s and now lays toppled and covered by graffiti.

 Santa Fe, New Mexico